HeneryHawk/cap-bookshop-typescript/readme.md

 ### Local Development

-For local development, nodemon is installed, which restarts the node service when changes are made to the TypeScript sources.
+For local development, **[nodemon](https://nodemon.io/)** is used, which restarts the node service when changes are made to the TypeScript sources.
 Here the sources are recompiled and the service is restarted.

 ```
 npm run dev